-- Engage a commissioning agent The commissioning agent (CA) directs the commissioning process and should be performed by an independent third party - 2.
-Develop a retro-commissioning plan The retro-commissioning plan includes a list of all equipment and systems to be retro-commissioned, delineation of roles for each of the primary retro-commissioning participants, and details on the scope, timeline, and deliverables throughout the retro-commissioning process.
+- 1. Engage a commissioning agent The commissioning agent (CA) directs the commissioning process and should be performed by an independent third party

+- 2. Develop a retro-commissioning plan The retrocommissioning plan includes a list of all equipment and systems be retroto commissioned, delineation of roles for each of the primary retro-commissioning participants, and details on the scope, timeline, and deliverables throughout the retro-commissioning process.
 Examples of equipment to consider for retro-commissioning include:

+- Lighting Controls

+- HVAC Controls

-□ Lighting Controls□ HVAC Controls□ Energy Management Systems
+- Energy Management Systems

-Sachem High School East (Farmingville, NY)
+See it in Action: Sachem High School East (Farmingville, NY)